How to Treat Eyebrow Dandruff, According to a Board-Certified DermatologistNovember 14, 2023

 If your brows are red and flaky, Dr. Loretta recommends applying a 1% hydrocortisone cream to the area twice a day for four to five days.
 Moreover, if you’re experiencing flaky eyebrows, see your board-certified dermatologist to determine the culprit.
 “This will help determine the exact etiology and treatments options,” Dr. Garshick adds.

 According to Dr. Garshick, while moisturizer can be one way to help flaky eyebrows, there are various treatment options your doctor may recommend.
 “If the flaking is related to dry skin, I usually advise my patients to start with moisturizer,” she says.
 “If the flaking is associated with redness, it might require a topical steroid or non-steroidal anti-inflammatory cream, which can be prescribed to you by your dermatologist.”

-If you have dry skin in the eyebrow area, apply moisturizer such as CeraVe Moisturizing Cream, which is packed with ceramides and hyaluronic acid to get the job done, or the Biossance Squalane + Omega Repair Cream with fatty acids.
+If you have dry skin in the eyebrow area, look for moisturizers with hydrating ingredients like hyaluronic acid and ceramides.
 “If your eyebrows are flaky, it is important to avoid any products that may be irritating such as retinoids or exfoliators in the area,” says Dr. Garshick.
 Remember to apply moisturizer to the brow area over and around the hairs when you are applying moisturizer to the rest of your face.